-Granicrete's Polyurea 80C Gloss holds its colors.
-Granicrete's CA-FD Epoxy (Cycloaliphatic fast drying) provides the broad use of both color infusion and broadcasting.
-Granicrete's MetalliX Epoxy yields even greater working times for your artistic endeavors..
+Granicrete's Alipoly 85 and CRU 75 holds their colors.
+Granicrete's MVR-9 fast drying provides the broad use of both color infusion and broadcasting.
+Granicrete's MetalliX Epoxy is specifically designed for yielding depth and yields even greater working times for interior floors, garage floors, and artistic endeavors.

-Advantages for the Consumer of the Epoxy Flooring System:
+Advantages for the Consumer of the Epoxy and Polyaspartic Flooring Systems: